Understanding Full-Spectrum Cannabis: What You Need to Know

 This is one of the main reasons people seek out full-spectrum options.

+Not necessarily.
 Full-spectrum does not automatically mean higher THC.
 In fact, some full-spectrum products test lower in THC than distillates.

 What people often notice instead is: